philipp-r/awesome-disposable-email/README.md

 - [Mailcheck](https://www.mailcheck.ai) - API to check if an email address is a known disposable email address.
 - [Track Awesome List](https://www.trackawesomelist.com) - Get the latest updates.

-## Contributing

-Contributing guidelines can be found in [.github/CONTRIBUTING.md](.github/CONTRIBUTING.md).

 ## License